 Trying to restrain a person can cause further injury – they may fight you in their state of confusion!
-Instead, turn the patient to the side, move anything sharp out of the way, remove eyeglasses if any, and place a soft cushion under the person’s head.
-Most seizures stop spontaneously within 1-2 minutes.
+Instead, turn the patient to the side, move anything sharp out of the way, remove eyeglasses (if any) and place a soft cushion under the person’s head.
+All of these steps are intended to protect them from injury.
+Most seizures stop spontaneously within one to two minutes.

-After a seizure, it may take some time for behavior to get to the baseline state.
-For example, many people may experience sleepiness or tiredness after a seizure event.
+After a seizure, it may take some time for the person to get back to the baseline state.
+For example, many people may experience sleepiness or tiredness after a seizure.
 With convulsions, the person may report muscle soreness.

 Seizures/epilepsy is a neurological disorder and has nothing to do with intelligence.
 However, having frequent seizures can impact learning and memory.
 Also, some medications can have side-effects that include fatigue, drowsiness and can impact alertness.

 In most cases, seizure disorders are not a barrier to participating in normal activities.
-Restrictions apply when seizures are poorly controlled and can potentially be a cause of concern for safety of the patient and others.
-With appropriate and adequate treatment, many people continue to play sports, attend school, drive, and go about their daily lives
+Restrictions apply when seizures are not well controlled and can potentially be a cause of concern for the safety of the patient and others.
+With appropriate and adequate treatment, many people continue to play sports, attend school, drive, and go about their daily lives.